BuzzteeBear/OpenXR-MotionCompensation/CLA.md

 ## (including the Traditional Patent License OPTION)

-Thank you for your interest in contributing to Sebastian Veith's OpenXR Motion Compensation ("We" or "Us").
+Thank you for your interest in contributing to [Sebastian Veith](https://github.com/BuzzteeBear)'s OpenXR Motion Compensation ("We" or "Us").

 The purpose of this contributor agreement ("Agreement") is to clarify and document the rights granted by contributors to Us.
-To make this document effective, please follow the instructions at https://github.com/BuzzteeBear/OpenXR-MotionCompensation.

 ### 0\.
 Preamble